-Recently Hurricanes Ike, Gustav, Rita, and Dolly have damaged and/or destroyed tens of thousands of properties in Texas.
-Lindsay, Lindsay & Parsons has been active in assisting hundreds of families to ensure that they were treated fairly and properly compensated.
+In the not so distant past, Hurricanes Rita, Ike, and Harvey (and Imelda) damaged and/or destroyed tens of thousands of properties in Texas.
+Lindsay, Lindsay & Parsons was very active in assisting hundreds and hundreds of families to ensure that they were treated fairly and properly compensated for their storm damage.

 Prior to hiring an attorney to handle your claim, you should contact your local insurance agent.
 Your insurance company has several responsibilities to you, the policyholder.
 Among these, they have a responsibility to timely and fairly evaluate your damages.
 It can be helpful for you to contact a local contractor and obtain an estimate to repair your home while your insurance company is evaluating your claim.
 If you feel you have not been treated or compensated fairly, you should contact an attorney to represent you and protect your legal rights.